Quick Style: History

-Quick Style was formed in 2006 by two Norwegian-Pakistanis Suleman Malik and Bilal Malik and their Norwegian-Thai childhood friend Nasir Sirikhan They had an interest in music and dance since childhood and started to take dance classes at X-Ray, a local youth club in Oslo.
+Quick Style was formed in 2006 by the twins Suleman Malik and Bilal Malik, and their childhood friend Nasir Sirikhan.
+The Malik brothers are of Pakistani descent, while Sirikhan is of Thai heritage with partial Pakistani ancestry.
+They had an interest in music and dance since childhood and started to take dance classes at X-Ray, a local youth club in Oslo.

 In early 2007, the twins' elder brother Ibrar Malik joined the team as their manager.
 They started to participate in and win local and national dance battles and competitions.

 In 2008, they began to represent Norway in international dance competitions organized by the International Dance Organization / IDO.
 The same year the three of them participated in the IDO Hip Hop World Championship in Bremen, Germany.
 The group competed in the adult male solo category and secured a spot in the finals.
 They also competed as a duo and achieved the first position becoming World Champions for the first time.

 In 2009, the whole crew competed again at the IDO European and World Championship event as a solo, and the group as a duo and achieved spots in the finals with the group taking second and third position respectively, and Suleman taking second position as a male solo.

 In the same year, they also won "Norway's Got Talent" or Norske Talenter on TV2, winning a prize of 500,000 NOK, which also resulted in Sony Music signing them as their first artists which were not musicians.
 After this win, they toured the whole country and performed at some of the biggest events around Norway such as "VG Lista Top 20".
 They also started to get a lot of views and subscribers on their YouTube channel where they often posted their dance routines, which led to invitations from international events to perform, judge, or teach.

 In 2010, they attended the IDO Hip Hop World Championship one last time, where the twins once again became World Champions in the Adult Duo category, and all three members achieved spots in the finals as Adult Solo, and Suleman once again took a second position.
 They have since then worked with major international brands like Samsung, Redbull, Puma, Monster, and Nike, and performed at big World stages and TV shows in countries like USA, Japan, China, Dubai, and Korea.

 In 2017, they participated in the American dance show, NBC's World of Dance and BBIC Korea.

 In 2020, they competed on the second season of America's Got Talent: The Champions but were eliminated in the preliminary rounds.

 In July 2022, a video of the group performing at Suleman's wedding went viral on social media.
-The full version of the video posted in their YouTube channel on 19 June 2022 has garnered over 100 million views as of February 2023.
+The full version of the video posted in their YouTube channel on 19 June 2022 has garnered over 140 million views as of November 2024.

 Quick Style is currently involved in artist management, shows, teaching classes, and workshops.
 They have two working dance studios and judge international dance events and competitions.